By default, when you form a corporation, you’re established as a C-corporation. However, you have the option to elect to be an S-corporation.

 Transfer of ownership – There are no adverse tax consequences of transferring ownership of an S-corp.

-Annual tax filing – S-corps are only subject to filing taxes once a year, compared to C-corps that must file quarterly.
+Annual tax filing – S-corps are only subject to filing taxes once a year, compared to C-corps which must file quarterly.